pluralmonad/PersonalTeslaDefenseEquipment/PersonalTeslaDefenseEquipment/readme.md

 I took care to not replace or update anything existing, only adding components.
 Should not conflict with anything.

 # Future Plans

+- Update defaults to make them more coherent.

 - Better graphics.